How to use USWDS

 Note that the new @use statement is a list of variables, so each line ends in a comma , instead of a semicolon ;.

 Note: the @use "uswds-core" with () configuration accepts only current USWDS settings variables.
-If you receive the error This module was already loaded, so it can't be configured using "with", confirm that all your declared variables exist in the in the list of USWDS settings and try compiling again.
+If you receive the error This module was already loaded, so it can't be configured using "with", confirm that all your declared variables exist in the list of USWDS settings and try compiling again.

 5. Use the new theme file in your project If your project already was using a project-specific theme settings file, you’re all set.
 If not, you’ll need to open your project’s Sass entry point, typically styles.scss.
 It usually looks something like this: